A Burial At Sea is an excerpt from a work-in-progress, a novel set in Australia and China in 1885-95, provisionally titled Kerosene Creek.

 Miss Jenkins’s role in life was changing the subject to avoid unpleasantness.
 She turned her moon-shaped glasses on Agnes: “Your jade pendant is most unusual, Miss Kelly.
 I can’t work out what animal it represents.”

 “It was given to me by a friend.”

 “Is it a unicorn?”

-“It is called a Qilin,” put in Dr Sun.
-“A mythical Chinese beast, part dragon, part lion, part deer.
+Dr Sun put down his knife and fork again.
+“It is called a Ch’i-lin.
+A mythical Chinese beast, part dragon, part lion, part deer.
 It appears on earth to signal that momentous changes are about to take place.”

 After dinner, Agnes made her way to the after-deck.
 The railing had been replaced and all signs of Magdalena’s final journey had been removed.
 The moon was full; the ship’s wake was a phosphorescent track all the way to the horizon.

 She leaned over the rail and vomited her dinner into the South China Sea.